 This post may contain affiliate links, meaning I may earn a small commission at no cost to you if you make a purchase through the links.

-I literally had to drag myself to get in front of the computer to write this fifth blog income report.
+I literally had to drag myself to get in front of the computer to write this fifth month of blogging income report.

 I guess they were right when they said that you cannot skip the waning of the blog honeymoon phase.
 Everyone will go through that stage.